 Grange View will comply with the requirements for the safe destruction of personal data when it is no longer required.
-All personal data such as images will be retained in school for the length of each students' time at Grange View.

 The disposal of personal data, in either paper or electronic form, must be conducted in a way that makes reconstruction highly unlikely.
 Electronic files must be securely overwritten, in accordance with government guidance, and other media must be shredded, incinerated or otherwise disintegrated for data.